fixmycrypto/FixMyCrypto/README.md

 ### Required

-If you didn't use a "BIP39 passphrase" (a.k.a. "extra word", "25th word", or "advanced security", NOT your wallet password or spending password) when you created the wallet, then leave this as blank:
+If you didn't use a "BIP39 passphrase" (a.k.a. "extra word", "25th word" (not for ALGO), or "advanced security", NOT your wallet password or spending password) when you created the wallet, then leave this as blank:

     "passphrase": "",